 From Waterfall to Agile

-If you have recognized in my remarks that your projects are also running in this way, it would be appropriate to think about carrying out Agile projects.
+If you have recognized in my remarks that your projects are also running this way, it would be appropriate to consider carrying out Agile projects.

 By this, I mean to acquire an agile mindset.
-It is not about the use of certain tools or methods, but the handling of the project in close cooperation between the teams and the business users.
+It is not about using specific tools or methods but the handling of the project in close cooperation between the teams and the business users.

 Which it certainly is not: